Variational Learning is Effective for Large Deep Networks: Introduction

 \section{Introduction}

 Variational learning can potentially improve many aspects of deep learning, but there remain doubts about its effectiveness for large-scale problems.
 Popular strategies~\citep{Gr11, BlCo15} do not easily perform well, even on moderately-sized problems, which has led some to believe that it is impossible to get both good accuracy and uncertainty~\citep{TrTu17,FoBu20,CoBr22}.
-Variational methods generally have higher costs or tricky implementations~\citep{KiSa15,HeAd15,ZhSu18,KhNi18,OsSw19}, and it is a struggle to keep up with the ever-increasing scale of deep learning.
+Variational methods generally have higher costs or tricky implementations~\citep{KiSa15,HeAd15,ZhSu18,KhNi18,OsSw19}, and they struggle to keep up with the ever-increasing scale of deep learning.

-Currently, no variational method can accurately train Large Language Models (LLMs) from scratch at a cost, say, similar to Adam \citep{KiBa14}.~This is excluding methods such as MC-dropout~\citep{GaGh16}, stochastic weight averaging (SWAG)~\citep{MaIz19}, and Laplace~\citep{MK92}, which do not directly optimize the variational objective, even though they have variational interpretations.~Ideally, we want to know whether a direct optimization of the objective can match the accuracy of Adam-like methods without any increase in the cost, while also yielding good weight-uncertainty to improve calibration, model averaging, knowledge transfer, etc.
+Currently, no variational method can accurately train Large Language Models (LLMs) from scratch at a cost, say, similar to Adam \citep{KiBa14}.~This is excluding methods such as MC-dropout~\citep{GaGh16}, stochastic weight averaging (SWAG)~\citep{MaIz19}, and Laplace~\citep{MK92}, which do not directly optimize the variational objective, even though they have variational interpretations.~Ideally, we want a direct optimization of the objective to match Adam's accuracy without increasing the cost, and also yield good weight-uncertainty to improve calibration, model averaging, knowledge transfer, etc.

 In this paper, we present the Improved Variational Online Newton (IVON) method, which adapts the method of~\citet{LiSc20} to large scale and obtains state-of-the-art accuracy and uncertainty at nearly identical cost as Adam. \Cref{fig:teaser} shows some examples where, for training GPT-2 (773M parameters) from scratch, IVON gives \revision{0.4} reduction in validation perplexity over AdamW and, for ResNet-50 (25.6M parameters) on ImageNet, it gives around 2\% more accurate predictions that are also better calibrated.
 For image classification, we never observe severe overfitting like AdamW and consistently obtain better or comparable results to SGD.